Sgt. Slaughter: Later Career (1994–2014)

 His first appearance on the independent circuit was in the American Wrestling Federation (AWF) in 1994 until the promotion closed down in October 1996.
+On October 16, 1999 he defeated Bob Backlund at USA Pro in New York City.
 He appeared for Northeast Wrestling (NEW) at Renegades Rampage on October 2, 2004, defeating King Kong Bundy.
 Slaughter appeared for the International Wrestling Cartel (IWC) at their Night of Legends 2 event on April 9, 2005, defeating The Honky Tonk Man.
 On May 26, 2006, Slaughter defeated The Warlord at the Empire Wrestling Federation (EWF) event Pro Wrestling Legends.
 On March 28, 2009, he defeated his former rival Kamala at that year's IWC Night of Legends event.
 Slaughter teamed with The Patriot to defeat the Nigerian Nightmares at an NWA New Jersey show on December 2, 2011.
 He returned to Northeast Wrestling for his last two matches; he teamed with Jeff Starr to defeat Dalton Castle and Jake Manning in Slaughter's final match on March 29, 2014.